cdx5/text-jammer/README.md

 to activate, apply class="jammer" to any html tag.

-known issues: line-breaks do not honor words
+known issues: line-breaks do not honor words (FIXED 05.25.17)

 demo: <a href="http://bbbeeccaa.net/cdx5/text-jammer">http://bbbeeccaa.net/cdx5/text-jammer</a>